Skip to main content

 Banff Pride

-The vistas in Banff and Lake Louise get a little less colourful as winter approaches, but the town centres do not!
-Pride parades through town and leaves a wake of vibrant rainbows and expressions of love and welcoming on Banff Ave windows.
+The vistas in Banff and Lake Louise get a little less colourful as winter approaches, but the town center does not!

-Parties and drag shows fill the evenings into the early hours of the morning, presenting you with countless options to celebrate.
+Parties and drag shows fill the evenings and go into the early hours.
+You have many options to celebrate.
 And then again at brunch the following morning.

 Canadian Thanksgiving